jhae-de/tsup-sequential-build-plugin/README.md

 ```

 > [!IMPORTANT]
-> Packages are built in the order they are configured in your `tsup` configuration.
+> Packages are built in the order they are configured in the tsup configuration.
+Ensure that dependent packages are
+> listed after their dependencies to maintain the correct build sequence.

 ### Example log output

 When running the build, the plugin provides informative log messages to indicate the build status and dependency
-handling:
+handling.
+Here's an example of what the output might look like when building a monorepo with two packages, `utils` and
+`main`, where `main` depends on `utils` and both packages are built in CommonJS and ESM formats.

 ```shell
 [UTILS] CJS ⏳ Waiting for dependencies...